Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 An object used for creating of individual parameter sets with the `createIndividual`-method.
 See [Creating individuals](#creating-individuals) for more information.

 `Population`
 An object describing a virtual population.
 Can be either loaded from a \*.csv-file created by PK-Sim or created with the `createPopulation`-method.
-See [Population simulations](#population-simulations) for more information.
+See [Creating populations](#creating-populations) for more information.

 `PopulationCharacteristics`
 An object used for creating of population parameter sets with the`createPopulation`-method.
-See [Population simulations](#population-simulations) for more information.
+See [Creating populations](#creating-populations) for more information.

 `SimulationPKAnalyses`
 PK analyses for a simulations result.